 - The Court Supervisor and U League staff may assist the injured player, however, neither party are medical professionals and all advice should be considered in this light.
 Treatment options are the responsibility of the injured party.

 - All players must have matching, numbered jerseys.
-Jerseys must have a clearly displayed number and numbers cannot be drawn, taped or painted on.
+Numbers cannot overlap (i.e. you cannot have two #8s on the same team) and cannot be draw, painted or taped on.

 - All players must wear basketball shorts without pockets